pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 </Highlight>

 <Highlight type="caution">
   Accounts are setup with limits.
 Should incoming transfers be above limits, transfers will be rejected.
-Name-check will not be performed if transfer is rejected.
+Identity-check will not be performed if transfer is rejected.
 </Highlight>

 ### SEPA Instant Pay OUT